The Best Winter Minestrone

 Instructions

 • In a large pot, heat the oil over medium heat.
-Add the onion, carrots, celery, garlic, and pancetta, and cook for about 10 minutes, until the onions are softened.
+Add the onion, carrots, celery, garlic, and pancetta, and cook for about 10 minutes, until the vegetables are softened.

-• Stir in the potatoes, and saute for another minute or two.
-Add the tomatoes and rosemary, and cook for 10 minutes, breaking the tomatoes apart with a wooden spoon as they cook.
+• Add the tomatoes and rosemary, and cook for 10 minutes, breaking the tomatoes apart with a wooden spoon as they cook.
+Stir in the Parmesan rind.

 • Season with salt and pepper to taste and remove the Parmesan rind and rosemary sprig.
 Garnish with parsley, and serve with crusty bread, or garlic bread if desired.